A Framework for Large Scale Synthetic Graph Dataset Generation: Experiments

 \subsection{Metrics \& Evaluation}

-We provide a set of metrics to assess the quality of the generated graph.
-We detail a set of metrics across the different components of the generated graph \begin{itemize} \item Degree Dist.: in networks the degree of a node is the number of connections it has with other nodes, and its the degree-distribution of the network is the distribution of these degrees over the whole network.
+Metrics that operate on a distribution of graphs such as maximum mean discrepancy (MMD)\cite{o2021evaluation} and comparisons in the latent space \cite{NEURIPS2022_3309b411} have scaling limitations, and are more suitable for comparing sets of relatively small graphs.
+Instead, we use a set of metrics to assess the quality of the generated graph structure and features, specifically for single graphs of varying scale, where the generated graph can be much larger than the original one: \begin{itemize} \item Degree Dist.: in networks the degree of a node is the number of connections it has with other nodes, and the degree-distribution of the network is the distribution of these degrees over the whole network.
 For example, a graph has a power-law if the number of nodes $N_d$ with degree $d$ is given by $N_d \propto d^{-\alpha}$ where $\alpha$ is the power law exponent. \item Hop-plot: The diameter of a graph is $D$ if every pair of nodes can be connected by a path of length at most $D$ edges.
-As this metric is susceptible to outliers often a alternative metric called \textit{effective diameter} is used, which is the minimum number of links in which a fraction of all pairs of nodes can be reached each other.
-A hop-plot extends the notion of diameter by plotting reachable pairs $d(h)$ within $h$ hops. \item Feature Corr.: We consider correlation between columns of the features in the dataset.
-For correlation between continuous columns we use the standard Pearson correlation.
+As this metric is susceptible to outliers often an alternative metric called \textit{effective diameter} is used, which is the minimum number of links in which a fraction of all pairs of nodes can be reached each other.
+A hop-plot extends the notion of diameter by plotting reachable pairs $d(h)$ within $h$ hops. \item Feature Corr.: We consider the correlation between columns of the features in the dataset.
+For correlation between continuous columns, we use the standard Pearson correlation.
 Between continuous and categorical columns we consider the \textit{correlation ratio} \citep{fisher1992statistical}, and between categorical columns we consider using the Theil's U \citep{shannon1948mathematical} as a metric, which measures the conditional entropy between two variables. \item Degree-Feat Dist-Dist: We consider the joint degree distribution and feature distribution as a measure of graph feature+structural similarity.
-This metric computes the JS-divergence between the joint distribution over the generated graph and real graph. \end{itemize}
+This metric computes the JS-divergence between the joint distribution over the generated graph and the real graph. \end{itemize}